Photon Weather Shield Hookup Guide V11

 You should see the Photon’s RGB LED blink magenta for a few seconds indicating it’s being programmed.

 Once your code is uploaded, the RGB LED should go back to breathing cyan to indicate it’s connected and running.

 Now, open your favorite serial terminal program.
 Connect to the Photon at 9600 baud, and open a terminal.

 Once the terminal is connected, press any key to start streaming weather data.
 You should now see weather data printing out!

 From here, the sky is the limit!
 You can utilize the Photon’s Internet connectivity to post your data to all kinds of data collection services.
 You can also connect any combination of optional peripherals to the Weather Shield to create a custom weather station suited to your needs.

 Here are a few links that should help with any further questions you may have about the Photon Weather Shield:

-- Photon Weather Shield Schematic – Lots of juicy details found here.
+- Schematic (PDF) – Lots of juicy details found here.